willnorris/willnorris.com/content/posts/2014/jekyll-push-to-deploy.md

 Total 0 (delta 0), reused 0 (delta 0)
 remote: Cannot push changes: Your index contains uncommitted changes.
 To judah:/var/www/willnorris.com
- ! [remote rejected] master -> refs/push/master (pre-receive hook declined)
+ ! [remote rejected] main -> refs/push/main (pre-receive hook declined)
  error: failed to push some refs to 'judah:/var/www/willnorris.com'
 ```

 ## post-receive hook ##

 If the pre-receive hook passes, I then have a post-receive hook that merges the changes from
-`push/master` and runs jekyll to build the site.
+`push/main` and runs jekyll to build the site.
 But what if instead of uncommitted changes, I have
 committed changes in the server's working copy?
 I don't want to overwrite those changes, so I pass
 the `--ff-only` flag to `git merge` to ensure it only performs fast-forward merges.
 If it's unable
 to fast-forward merge, then the post-receive hook fails with a message like: